funfried/externalcodeformatter_for_netbeans/README.md

 [![Build Status](https://travis-ci.com/funfried/eclipsecodeformatter_for_netbeans.svg?branch=master)](https://travis-ci.com/funfried/eclipsecodeformatter_for_netbeans)

-Eclipse Java Code Formatter for NetBeans
+External Java Code Formatters for NetBeans
 ========================================
+(former Eclipse Java Code Formatter for NetBeans)

 New release is pending ...

+You can find the latest snapshot releases at https://oss.sonatype.org/content/repositories/snapshots/de/funfried/netbeans/plugins/externalcodeformatter/1.13-SNAPSHOT/

 Former downloads are still available
 * with Eclipse Neon 4.6 engine at http://plugins.netbeans.org/plugin/70382
 * with Eclipse Mars 4.5 engine at http://plugins.netbeans.org/plugin/50877
 * with Eclipse Luna 4.4 engine at http://plugins.netbeans.org/plugin/64061

 This plugin helps you to apply to a common code style in a team of Eclipse JDT and NetBeans IDE users.
 The original formatting engine of Eclipse is embedded and allows you to format the sourcecode the same way as your Eclipse co-workers do.
 You only have to provide an Eclipse formatter configuration file.
+Besides you can also use the <a href="https://github.com/google/google-java-format">Google Code Formatter</a> which has also plugins for Eclipse and IntelliJ.
 <h3>
 <font color="#FF0000">Known issue: When the Eclipse formatter is used the line-breakpoints at the formatted lines are lost.
 Class/Method/Field breakpoints will be preserved.</font>
 </h3>